‘Coastal Clean Up’ app tackles plastic pollution

 Members of our team attended the Marine Litter Symposium, alongside environmental ministers from across the British-Irish Council (BIC).
-The Council is an intergovernmental organisation designed to improve collaboration between members on issues such as the environment.
+The Council is an intergovernmental organisation designed to improve collaboration between members on issues such as the environment, including plastic pollution.
 The symposium was hosted in Glasgow on 22nd February 2019 and built on the outcomes from the last summit which was held in Guernsey in June 2018.

 Together the council members have pledged to work collaboratively, with industry, to tackle marine litter in a bid to protect our seas and shorelines.
 A key topic was how to enhance the awareness young people have of the issue.